tannyo/globeone/README.md

 I worked very hard with the director of marketing, Michael Wolper to reduce the size of content, speak directly, and to delete marketing speak.

-I made use of a sitemap.xml file and the her flange link attribute.
+I made use of a sitemap.xml file and the herflang link attribute.

 For a small bump in SEO we used https to display the website.